jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 console.log( snowman );			// "☃"
 ```

 However, the `\uXXXX` Unicode escaping only supports four hexadecimal characters, so you can only represent the BMP set of characters in this way.
-To represent an astral character using Unicode escaping prior to ES6, you need to use a *surrogate pair* -- basically two specially calculated Unicode-escaped characters side-by-side, which JS interprets together as a single astral character:
+To represent an astral character using Unicode escaping prior to ES6, you need to use a *surrogate pair* -- basically two specially calculated Unicode-escaped characters side by side, which JS interprets together as a single astral character:

 ```js
 var gclef = "\uD834\uDD1E";